On Additive Divisor Sums and minorants of divisor functions: Introduction and statement of results

-where $h,k,l\in\mathbb{N}$ are fixed and $d_k(n)$ denotes the number of ordered ways of writing $n$ as a product of $k$ factors.
-In other words, this is the problem of counting the number of ordered solutions of the Diophantine equation
+where $h,k,{\ell}\in\mathbb{N}$ are fixed strictly positive natural numbers and $d_k(n)$ denotes the number of ways of writing $n$ as a product of $k$ factors.
+In other words, this is the problem of counting the number of solutions of the Diophantine equation